 We also offer patrons the ability to print through our Wi-Fi – Windows users please click here for the necessary printer drivers and information.
 If you are using a Mac, click here instead; lastly, users of Linux and other Unix-based systems should click here.
 Note: the preceding links are only useful if you are at the Library and connected to “BSBW Wireless.”

-Our New Remote Printing Service
+Mobile & Remote Printing Service

-On a somewhat experimental basis, we are now offering a service that allows patrons to send print jobs to our printers from mobile devices (including ChromeBooks) as well as home computers; please see our Mobile & Remote Printing Support page for complete details.
+On a somewhat experimental basis, we are now offering a service that allows patrons to send print jobs to our printers from mobile devices (including ChromeBooks) as well as home computers.
+Please see our Mobile & Remote Printing Support page for complete details.